 The Associate of Arts in Human Development program provides students with opportunities to complete an initial college degree while establishing a solid academic foundation for a bachelor degree in the field of business.
-Upon completing of the associate degree, a student may have completed one-half of the requirements for a bachelor’s degree.
-This associate degree requires 20 credit hours of general education, 24 credit hours of prescribed core courses and 20 credit hours of elective courses.
+Upon completing the associate degree, a student may have completed one-half of the requirements for a bachelor’s degree.
+This associate degree requires 20 credit hours of general education, 20 credit hours of prescribed core courses, and 24 credit hours of elective courses.
 Graduates of the Associate of Arts in Human Development will especially be prepared in the dynamics of human relations and interactions that are critical in all positions relying on close working relationships with others in the church or business world.
 Students will be introduced to human development, motivation, sociology, and the nature of relationships.

 Upon completion of the Associate of Arts in Human Development Program, the graduate will be able to:

-Students desiring to enroll in the Associate of Arts (AA) in Human Development degree program should make application for admission online.
+Students desiring to enroll in the Associate of Arts (AA) in Human Development degree program should make an application for admission online.
 Continuous participation in the program until all requirements of the AA are met is mandatory for graduation.
 If a student decides to discontinue work on the AA he or she may do so by submitting a change of degree application.

 Graduation Requirements for the Associate of Arts in Human Development